15 Iconic Hyannis, MA Attractions & Activities to Add to Your Itinerary

 The best things to do in Hyannis, MA right now.

-1. Kalmus Beach
+1. Windsurf and swim at Kalmus Beach

 Kalmus Beach is a must-visit in Hyannis, especially for windsurfers and beach lovers.
 Its two sections—one facing the harbor and the other the open ocean—offer different experiences.
 The calm waters on the harbor side are perfect for wading and relaxing, while the ocean side provides steady breezes ideal for windsurfing.
 The soft sand and shallow entry make it great for families, and the stunning views of sailboats drifting by add to its charm.
 I once spent an afternoon here just watching the colorful kitesurfers dance over the waves—it’s an experience that sticks with you.